svin24/svin24.github.io/content/blog/Reliability.md

 This is what you must do.

-You must prioritize simplicity.
-You and I are not smart enough to be clever, so don't try.
+You must prioritize simplicity.x You and I are not smart enough to be clever, so don't try.
 As the old saying goes, there are two kinds of programs: those simple enough to obviously have no bugs, and those complicated enough to have no obvious bugs.
-The simpler the system is, the easier it is to reason about all of its states and edge cases.
+It is by no means easier to make the simpler kind, in fact, it's much more difficult.
+However, the simpler the system is, the easier it is to reason about all of its states and edge cases.
 You do not need a JavaScript-powered custom textbox widget.
 YOU DO NOT NEED A JAVASCRIPT-POWERED CUSTOM TEXTBOX WIDGET.

 On the subject of state, state is the language of robustness.
 When something breaks, it's because a state occured that you didn't plan for.
 Think about your